AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 SelfTest_PWM_GateKill.h

-1. Configure the Kill Mode as Stop on Kill
+Configure the Kill mode as Stop on Kill

-2. The Low power comparator output or the Voltage range violation of SAR ADC is routed to Kill signal of TCPWM indicating over-voltage/over-current condition if voltage on +ve terminal is > -ve
+The low power comparator output or the voltage range violation of SAR ADC is routed to the Kill signal of TCPWM indicating overvoltage/overcurrent condition if voltage on +ve terminal is > -ve

-3. If over-voltage or over-current condition it will Kill PWM output
+If overvoltage or overcurrent condition it will Kill PWM output

-5. If counter is not incrementing/decrementing the PWM output is inactive
+If the counter is not incrementing/decrementing, the PWM output is inactive

 Communications UART test